aliaamin/foodtruck/proposal.md

 - The map shall display all elegible food truck from the clean data.csv file in a form of a point
 - Upon clicking each point additional basic information shall be shown, e.g. name of food truck, the type of food offered, availablity hours and address
 - The user shall be able to zoom in and out and pan the map to explore nearby food truck

+*Acceptance Test*
+*Given* the Map tab shows the data from the output file "Mobile_Food_Facility_Permit_Clean.csv" *When* I navigate myself towards Channel Street near the harbor.
+*then* I can see at least there are 3 food truck near me: "Got Snacks", "Wonder Philly", and "Kabob Trolley"

+*Given* the Map tab shows the data from the output file "Mobile_Food_Facility_Permit_Clean.csv" *When* I navigate myself towards any point in SF city.
+*then* I can see see and click any food truck and click the blue button to see more information.

 ---